JordanZimmitti/JZDateTime/JZDate.md

 #### Getting The Day, Month, Or Year From A Full Date
-The first parameter is the full date string the second parameter is the format of the inputted date string
+The first parameter is the full date string
+The second parameter is the format of the inputted date string

     // Gets The Day, Month, And Year From The Full Date// val day   = JZDate.fullDateToDay("05/05/2005", JZDateFormat.AMERICAN)